gary-archer/oauth.apisample.nodejs/README.md

 * AWS Cognito is used as the default Authorization Server
 * The [JOSE Library](https://github.com/panva/jose) is used to manage in memory validation of JWTs
 * [Inversify](http://inversify.io) is used to manage dependencies in line with other development languages
-* API logs can be aggregated to [Elasticsearch](https://authguidance.com/2019/07/19/log-aggregation-setup/) to support [Query Use Cases](https://authguidance.com/2019/08/02/intelligent-api-platform-analysis/)
-* The API is designed for [cloud native deployment](https://github.com/gary-archer/oauth.cloudnative.local) to Kubernetes
+* The API is designed for [Cloud Native Deployment](https://github.com/gary-archer/oauth.cloudnative.local) to Kubernetes